 |CLINICAL PRACTICAL ASSESSMENT||CLINICAL COMPETENCIES||

-All essential competencies signed off by a Practice Supervisor.
+Successful completion of all competencies signed off by a clinical supervisor.

 Teaching and Learning Strategy

 Lectures - 100 hours

 |Practical classes and workshops||